DayZ Files Explained

 cfgplayerspawnpoints.xml explained

-Defines fresh, hop, and travel spawn selection rules, grids, and coastal position bubbles.
+Defines fresh, hop, and travel spawn selection rules, distance filters, generator grids, group behaviour, and position bubbles.

 Open Bohemia GitHub